assaf/sideline/README.md

     > server.settings.cache = false
     false

-Things you will always find in the context:
+Things you will always find in the global scope:

     console
     global